cjdbarlow/Part-One/acetylcholine-receptors.md

 *This covers the pharmacology of acetylcholine receptors and the production and metabolism of ACh.
 Detailed information on specific agents is in the pharmacopeia.*

-Acetylcholine is a neurotransmitter vital for CNS, ANS, and muscular function.
+Acetylcholine is a neurotransmitter vital for normal function of:
+* CNS
+* ANS
+* Muscule contraction

 ##Synthesis, Release, and Metabolism
 ACh is produced is the nerve cytoplasm by **acetyltransferase** from:
 * Choline
-Diet and recycled ACh.
+From diet and recycled ACh.
 * Acetyl-coenzyme A
-Produced in mitochondria.
+Produced in the inner mitochondrial matrix.

-Once synthesised, ACh is then packaged into vesicles (each containing ~10000 ACh molecules), which are **released in response to calcium** influx occurring at the culmination of an action potential.
+Once synthesised, ACh is then packaged into vesicles (each containing ~10,000 ACh molecules), which are **released in response to calcium** influx occurring at the culmination of an action potential.

 Acetylcholine is metabolised by acetylcholinesterase on the post-junctional membrane.
 AChE:
 * Has two binding sites: